Musicals101.com

 After studying acting and stage direction with Stanislavsky, Logan took part in some of the most successful theatrical projects of the 20th Century.
 He directed I Married an Angel (1938), Knickerbocker Holiday (1938), By Jupiter (1940) and the wartime fundraiser This Is the Army (1942).
 Then Logan directed four definitive musical hits.
 Annie Get Your Gun (1946) proved the integrated musical play could be wondrously funny.
 Logan both directed and co-wrote South Pacific (1949).
 Wish You Were Here (1952) and Fanny (1954) were both great audience favorites, thanks in large part to Logan's savvy stage direction.

 Logan's predilection for displaying buff chorus boys in abbreviated costumes was one of the more eccentric aspects of his otherwise straightforward directorial style.
 After surviving severe manic depressive episodes at the height of his career, Logan became an early spokesman for the enlightened treatment of mental illness.
 His non-musical hits included co-producing and directing the stage and screen versions of Mister Roberts (1948/1955 - also co-author) and William Inge's Picnic (1953/1955).
 All of Logan's later directorial projects were failures, including the stage musicals Mr. President (1962), Look to the Lillies (1970) and Miss Moffat.
 Logan also directed poor film versions of South Pacific (1958), Camelot (1967) and Paint Your Wagon (1969).
 His last Broadway project was directing the short lived comedy Horowitz and Mrs. Washington (1980).
-He was developing a musical version of Huckleberry Finn at the time of his death at age 79.
+He was developing a musical version of Huckleberry Finn at the time of his death due to supranuclear palsy at age 79.

 Loudon, Dorothy